AndySomogyi/sbmlsolver/wrappers/SWIGPython/doc/using_roadrunner.rst

 possible to load that model using the method, loadSBMLFromFile.
 Let's assume you have a model called mymodel.xml in C:\MyModels.
 To load this model in Windows we would use the command::

-  rr.loadSBMLFromFile("C:\MyModels\mymodel.xml")
+  rr.load("C:/MyModels/mymodel.xml")

+Note, Windows typically used the back slash, '\\' to indicate a directory separator, however in most languages including python, this is the escape character, therefore one can also enter Windows paths using the forward slash '/' which does not cause issues.
+If one want to use the backslash, these must be typed twice, i.e. ``'C:\\MyModels\\mymodel.xml'``.

 On the Mac or Linux we might use the command::

-  rr.loadSBMLFromFile("/home/MyModels/mymodel.xml")
+  rr.load("/home/MyModels/mymodel.xml")

-If the model was loaded successfully the load method will return True otherwise it will return False.
+If the model was loaded successfully the load method will return True otherwise an exception will be raised that contains extendend information detailing exactly what failed.
+If any warnings are found in the sbml document, these will be displayed in the console error log.
-*TO DO: How to get the error message*

 Running Simulations
 -------------------